-A high school student considering enrolling before graduation should refer to the College Credit Plus or Concurrent Enrollment Options sections in this catalog for more information.
+A high school student considering enrolling before graduation should refer to the College Credit Plus section in this catalog for more information.

 The $25 application fee is good for two years.
 If a student does not enroll and pay fees within two years after application, the $25 fee and all materials must be resubmitted.